 To get the story broadcasted on local news, I had to interview, saying the story was about wasting police resources.
 Claiming it was about racism was not going to work, it would have been denied.

-Now everyone is quick to talk about a “Karen” because it’s a sure fired away to get viewer attention.
+Now, everyone is quick to talk about “Karen” because it’s a surefire away to get viewers’ attention.
 Racism and fascism can be openly discussed even on local news broadcasts.
-Times have changed, and I’m proud I was involved with the other people in my community to push the conversation forward.
+Times have changed, and I’m proud I was involved with the other people in my community to push that line of progress forward.

-Besides our public acknowledgment of racism being a pivotal factor in the story and police being weaponized to control the public keeping public spaces racially segregated, what else has changed?
+Besides our public acknowledgment of racism being a pivotal factor in the story and police being weaponized to control the public and keep public spaces racially segregated, what else has changed?

 I represent the story as a White person on the other side of the spectrum.
 We do exist!
-And my presence has relieved many Black people and POC who meet me.
+My presence has relieved many Black people and POC who met me.
 Knowing White people can understand and fight back for them gives them hope.

 White people should know everything I’ve learned so they can think critically about these cultural issues and understand they can also make progress and comfortably become a part of diverse communities beyond filming “Karen.”
 They should be!
 The narrative is still segregated while the country is becoming more diverse.
 How we (White people) think of ourselves as being respectfully represented in diverse communities should be the question we ask, something we envision and consider.